vincloud2/devops_oct_2023/Jenkins/Jenkins_Server.md

 # how to enter inside the container

  - docker exec -it "container_id" /bin/bash

+# to get the initial password
+cat /var/jenkins_home/secrets/initialAdminPassword